A Compositional Operation Toolbox for Gradient-based Bi-Level Optimization

 import json

-import boat_torch as torch
+import boat_torch as boat

-with open("path_to_configs/boat_config.json", "r") as f:
+with open("configs/boat_config.json", "r") as f:

 boat_config = json.load(f)

-with open("path_to_configs/loss_config.json", "r") as f:
+with open("configs/loss_config.json", "r") as f:

 loss_config = json.load(f)